3 Universal Lessons From The Life Of Richard Williams

 Here at IdeaRocket were kind of obsessed with the current state of animation.
 Heck, we talk about animation tools, great indie animators, and the best explainer videos, and business animation practically every week.
 We’re so interested in the tools animators like ourselves use to create fresh animations that we even like to speculate about the future of animation.

-Animation is Everywhere: TED Talks, Music Videos, and Einstein
+Friday Roundup: TED Talks, Music & Einstein

 Animation is showing up in some surprising places, and getting even more surprising responses!
 From animated TED talks, to branded tv commercials, major motion pictures, and even surprisingly vulnerable and honest stop motion videos, animated video is blazing new trails, reaching new audiences, and engaging millions of viewers.